-The chart on page 23 lists the certificates that LBCC offers.
+The chart at the beginning of this section lists the certificates that LBCC offers.
 Certificates are awarded to students who complete specific requirements within a career and technical major.
 Refer to the "Program Descriptions" section for these requirements.
 General certificates require a specified number of credit hours.
 Students must have a grade point average of at least 2.00 in required courses to earn a one-year certificate.